About the In-house Network advisory committee

 Sarah is head of healthcare litigation at NHS Wales Shared Services Partnership, Legal & Risk Services.

-She has represented the NHS in clinical negligence litigation and healthcare law for over 25 years, working for two leading defendant firms before joining the NHS in-house team in Wales in 2003.
+She has represented the NHS in clinical negligence litigation and healthcare law for over 25 years.
+She worked for two leading defendant firms before joining the NHS in-house team in Wales in 2003.

 Sarah has extensive experience of complex investigations, multi-million pound claims, multi-party claims and ensuring learning from events.
 She is one of the lead solicitors representing the NHS in Wales in the COVID-19 Public Inquiry.